Platform

 A computer with data and analytics on the screen

 CPCV is one of those acronyms you may have heard tossed around a lot in the marketing world.
-So what is CPCV?
+So, what is CPCV?
 And even more importantly—what is a good CPCV?
-Check out our guide to learn everything you need to know about CPCV for your company.
+Check out our guide to learn everything you need about CPCV for your company.

 What Is CPCV?

 CPCV stands for “cost per completed view.”
-This is a term used to measure the effectiveness of video content in marketing—specifically, how much an advertiser is paying a publisher each time their video is watched in its entirety.
+This metric measures the effectiveness of video content in marketing—specifically, how much an advertiser pays a publisher each time their video is watched.

 How to Calculate Completed Views

-The CPCV formula is pretty simple, so calculating it is straightforward.
-Simply divide the budget of the campaign by the completed views to obtain the number.
+The CPCV formula is straightforward to calculate.
+Simply divide the campaign budget by the completed views to obtain the number.

 Total Campaign Cost / Completed Views = CPCV